Abu Dhabi is the United Arab Emirates (UAE) capital and is known for its cultural attractions and family getaways.

 Pack clothing that is comfortable.
-The temperature may necessitate light clothing, but once you enter the malls and hotels, you might need to cover up.
+The temperature may necessitate light clothing, but you might need to cover up once you enter the malls and hotels.

-Being a country with Islamic culture, it is advisable to wear clothing that covers up the body including the knees and shoulders.
+Being a country with Islamic culture, it is advisable to wear clothing covering the body, including the knees and shoulders.